LamaMQ/protocol/PROTOCOL.md

-[Middleware registration](#middleware-register) | Message payload of a middleware registration with hook type = 16 routing conditions| Array of reason to push the message on the middleware (act like an AND between conditions). routing type | Define the type of conditions routing topic  | A routing type to listen to, with wildcare authorized (like a topic subscription). header | Name of a message header value | Value of a message header
+[Middleware registration](#middleware-register) | Message payload of a middleware registration with hook type = 16 routing conditions| Array of reason to push the message on the middleware (act like an AND between conditions). routing type | Define the type of conditions routing topic  | A routing type to listen to, with wildcard pattern authorized (like a topic subscription). header | Name of a message header value | Value of a message header